The Corporate Governance Review: Ghana

 v Contact with shareholders

-The reporting obligations of the company relate mainly to periodic financial reporting and event-driven announcements, which must be made to all shareholders within certain timelines or on the occurrence of certain events discussed above.
+The reporting obligations of a company mainly concern periodic financial reporting and event-driven announcements, which must be made to all shareholders within certain time limits or on the occurrence of certain events discussed above.

 Selective disclosure of price-sensitive information to shareholders, individually or collectively, is not permitted under the Listing Rules.
-Listed companies must ensure that shareholders and the general investing public have simultaneous and equal access to the same information.
+Listed companies must ensure that shareholders and the general investing public have simultaneous and equal access to the same information on their website.
 Meetings and communications with individual shareholders following the public disclosure of price-sensitive information is not prohibited.
-Thus, it is possible for the board to approach and engage particularly influential shareholders to obtain their views and court their approval on certain key issues that are in the public domain before proposing resolutions on them at shareholders' meetings.
+Thus, it is possible for a board to approach and engage particularly influential shareholders to obtain their views and court their approval on certain key issues that are in the public domain before proposing resolutions on them at shareholders' meetings.

 All shareholders are entitled to receive the same information at the same time.
 The disclosure of price-sensitive information to any person prior to its release to the public automatically precludes that person from dealing in any securities of a listed company.